amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 ## Further work and Conclusion

 Clearly, two cuts later, this isn't a done deal.
-However, it's rather arduous to experimentally arrive at better process parameters with slow tests of this sort.
+However, it's rather arduous to experimentally arrive at better process parameters with slow tests of this sort, since the current machine requires quite a bit of handholding.
 An obvious next step for this project is to synchronize pump activation + ECM current + tool motion.
 The last two are especially important - I found that voltage seems to vary as a function of gap distance and active surface area (the region between the tool and the workpiece that would be touching if you closed the gap).

 This implies that some of the issues I had with tools crashing into the workpiece could be remedied by dynamically slowing feed rate as voltage drops (with a multiplier from a table of surface areas over cut-depth that is pre-calculated from the model).
 If crashing was avoidable, it would be much more efficient to test and refine other variables.